 ALL - is a tumor developing from a precursor-cell of lymphopoiesis.
-It occurs rare in adults; in childhood it comprises 80% of all forms of leukemia.
+It occurs rare in adults; in childhood it comprises 80 % of all forms of leukemia.
 Leukemic lymphoblasts squeeze out myeloid elements from the bone marrow and substitute them in peripheral blood.
-Blast cells with an abnormal karyotype are revealed (aneoploidy, changing of the chromosomal structure).
+Blast cells with an abnormal kary-otype are revealed (aneoploidy, changing of the chromosomal structure).
 The most important abnormality is translocation t(9;22) - Ph chromosome, that is primarily described as characteristic of chronic myeloleukemia.

-The in ALL blood picture reveals anemia. thrombocytopenia, granulocytopenia, lymphoblastosis, the content of differentiated lymphocytes is considerably decreased - absolute lymphopenia.
-Besides, its clinical picture has no anemic, hemorrhagic, infectious-septic syndromes, paraneoplastic symptoms caused by cytokines excreted by immune cells, leukemic blasts (anorexia, bones).
-There emaciation. osteoporosis, pain in also revealed are lymphadenopathy, hepatosplenomegaly, meningeal phenomena, neuroleukemia.
+The blood picture in ALL reveals anemia, thrombocytopenia, granulocytopenia, lymphoblastosis, the content of differentiated lymphocytes is considerably decreased - absolute lymphopenia.
+Besides, its clinical picture has no anemic, hemorrhagic, infectious-septic syndromes, paraneoplastic symptoms caused by cytokines excreted by immune cells, leukemic blasts (anorexia, emaciation, osteoporosis, pain in bones).
+There are also revealed lymphadenopathy, hepatosplenomegaly, meningeal phenomena, neuroleukemia.